No. Contributions to the Plan and eligibility for benefits are made on an individual basis.

 The Notice of Qualification packet is sent to participants who have met eligibility requirements and qualify for benefits.
-This packet contains the dependent enrollment form and billing statement, if applicable, as well as certain forms we need you to complete in order for us to administer your benefits.
+This packet contains the billing statement, if applicable, as well as certain forms we need you to complete in order for us to administer your benefits.

 Your health care ID (HCID) cards are mailed approximately 7-10 days after your premium payment is received.

 Yes, once you've made your payment, your health care ID (HCID) cards are available on Anthem's portal.

 Under the SAG-AFTRA Health Plan, you automatically qualify for family coverage when you qualify for Active Plan coverage.
 To cover your family, you only need to pay a slightly higher premium than you would pay for individual coverage.